Digital Sovereignty

 Digital sovereignty for businesses means controlling five things: your data, your business logic, your development roadmap, your costs, and your integrations.
 When any of these are governed by a third party's commercial decisions, you have a dependency.
 When several of them are, you have a vulnerability.

 This guide sets out a practical framework for thinking about digital sovereignty.
 It is closely related to the question of owning versus renting your business systems and the broader build vs buy decision.
-If you have felt the friction of platform dependency, the ideas here will help you assess your position and plan a path forward.
+If you have felt the friction of platform dependency risk, the ideas here will help you assess your position and plan a path forward.

 The Platform Risks That Accumulate Quietly

-These are not edge cases.
-They are the predictable consequences of depending on systems you do not own.
 Each vendor makes decisions that serve their business, not yours.
 That is not malicious.
 It is rational.
 But it means your operational stability is subject to someone else's commercial strategy.
+When multiple critical functions run on a single vendor's ecosystem, a single pricing or policy change affects everything simultaneously.
+Recognising these risk categories early gives you time to respond before renewal pressure forces your hand.

 Data Sovereignty and the Regulatory Dimension